beccalee123/Lab-02-jQuery-Selectors-and-Events/README.md

 Estimate of time needed to complete: 1 hour

-Start time: 1:15pm - 1:30pm
+Start time: 1:15pm - 1:30pm, then 11:45

-Finish time:
+Finish time: 12:06

-Actual time needed to complete: 15 minutes so far
+Actual time needed to complete: 35 minutes

 -----------